potatoes1286/oldschool-pc-fonts-gh/README.md

 That's it.

-Dont download/check out the fonts from here, use the website listed.
+Don't download/check out the fonts from here, use the website listed.

+All rights are reserved by the owner of int10h.org under CC-BY-SA 4.0.